-Nevertheless, the use of logical arguments in dealing with spiritual issues is not common and one teacher (T1) says “even if a student holds a secular or atheist ideas he will not share these with me… You know, because of the schools Islamic culture and community, but if he asks about these issues I will answer so that he does not affect other students… personally, I will never talk about these topics in my classroom”.
-In another incident T2 says “students ask if God has determined, before we are born, who is going to be a Muslim and who is going to be an infidel, then why He examines us now?
-The teacher answers that this is one of the things that people can choose through their minds and to be responsible for their decisions.
-The same teacher adds students also ask “why God is going to punish the Jewish people who are born into a religion not following the true Torah?
-There are nice Jews who help us… there are Jewish doctors who save our lives, why God is going to punish them” the teacher responds “if I see that the discussion is going so deep I say let us stop at this point, we do not have the right to debate or judge on these matters”
+Nevertheless, the use of logical arguments in dealing with spiritual issues is not common.
+One teacher (T1) says, “Even if a student holds secular or atheist ideas, he would not share these with me… you know, because of the school’s Islamic culture and community, but if he brings these issues up, I will have to engage so as not to impact other students… personally, I will never talk about these topics in my classroom.”
+T2 shared another incident: “Students asked me if God has already determined before we were born who was going to be a Muslim and who was going to be an infidel, then why does He judge us now?”
+Her response is to remind students that people can still make up their minds and be responsible for their decisions.
+The same teacher adds that her students also ask, “Why would God punish the Jewish people for practicing a religion that does not follow the true Torah?
+There are nice Jews who help us… there are Jewish doctors who save our lives, so why would God punish them”?
+“If I see that the discussion is going so deep,” she responds, “I say let us stop at this point since we do not have the right to debate or judge these matters”

-T1’s and T2’s responses do not meet the demands of the critical tarbiyya because it silences students’ epistemic curiosity regarding legitimate metaphysical and philosophical questions.
-One possible implication of this finding is the necessity of preparing Islamic religion teachers who are qualified to deal with alternative ideologies of morality and spirituality in confident and sophisticated manner.
-Thinking from without the Islamic system of knowledge and the dealing with alternative ways of knowing and of being has the potential of improving the students’ cognitive, moral, and religious reasoning (Alexander, 2016b; Halstead, 2014, Saada, 2015; Tan, 2008, 2014).
+T1’s and T2’s responses do not meet the demands of the critical tarbiyya becausethey silence students’ epistemic curiosity regarding legitimate metaphysical and philosophical questions.
+One possible implication of this finding is the need for Islamic religion teachers who are qualified to deal with alternative ideologies of morality and spirituality in a confident and sophisticated manner.
+Thinking beyond the Islamic system of knowledge and dealing with alternative ways of knowing and being have the potential to improve students’ cognitive, moral, and religious reasoning (Alexander, 2016b; Halstead, 2014, Saada, 2015; Tan, 2008, 2014).
 The following theme shows the limited and limiting understanding of diversity and multiculturalism in Islamic religious education.

 Difference as Fitnah and the Missing Voice of Intellectual/Religious Pluralism

-The missing point in teachers’ responses is the civic purpose of religious education (Feinberg, 2006; Saada & Gross, 2017; Selcuk, 2012; Thiessen, 2012) and how Islamic education may contribute to the living in democratic and multicultural society.
+The missing point in teachers’ responses is the civic purpose of religious education (Feinberg, 2006; Saada & Gross, 2017; Selcuk, 2012; Thiessen, 2012) and its possible contribution to living in a democratic and multicultural society.
 The teachers, for instance, do not see any need to learn about other sects or traditions in Islam or to learn about the worldviews of religious or non-religious people.
-One teacher (T1) mentions that he rejects the celebration of Christmas by Muslims and he condemns this behavior in front of his students.
-Also, he does not believe in teaching about other religions because “in the past one scholar said neither a Muslim is going to become a Christian nor a Christian is going to become a Muslim… so why teach them about other religions… this is not necessary”.
-In addition, the same teacher rejects the idea of inter-religious dialogue because there is a deep contradiction between religions at the creed level.
-The Quran says, he argues, “People of the Book! come to a word common between us and you: That we shall serve none but Allah and shall associate none with Him in his Divinity and that some of us will not take others as lords other than Allah” (3:64).
+One teacher (T1) mentions that he rejects the celebration of Christmas by Muslims and condemns this behavior in front of his students.
+Also, he does not believe in teaching about other religions because “in the past one scholar said neither a Muslim is going to become a Christian nor a Christian is going to become a Muslim… so why teach them about other religions… this is not necessary.”
+In addition, the same teacher rejects the idea of inter-religious dialogue because he believes that there is a deep contradiction between religions at the creed level.
+The Quran says, he argues, “People of the Book!
+Come to a word common between us and you: That we shall serve none but Allah and shall associate none with Him in His Divinity and that some of us will not take others as lords other than Allah” (3:64).